wkorando/spring-appsody-codewind-quicklab/README.md

 	}
 	```
 6. You can view the status of the re-build and re-deploy by looking at the status indicator next to the project under the Codewind context.
 Once status returns to [Running][Build Suceeded] you can refresh your browser window to view the change we made.
+Please be aware that it can take a few seconds until something happens.
 	![](images/project-status.png)
 1. In VS Code click the "go to application" icon	![](images/open-project.png)
-2. Append `/v1/hello?name=Cloud Native Spring` to the end of the url
+2. Append `/v1/hello?name=Cloud%20Native%20Spring` to the end of the url

 ### Viewing Application Logs